-2.1.2.
+2.1.3.
 Global Position

-The European food and drink sector is unique in its very high regional and continent-wide cultural diversity, which is not only a point of pride for many citizens, but also provides a framework ideally suited to foster creativity and innovations.
-The great variety of regional culinary traditions that have developed across Europe over the centuries ensure that the food and drink sector is deeply embedded in society.
-The sector profits from a high quality science ecosystem in the food, nutritional and related disciplines formed by top level industry players, academic and research institutions, and players have a proven capacity to carry out ground-breaking research and development activities.
+The European Food and Drink Sector is unique in its very high regional and continent-wide cultural diversity, which is not only a source of pride and a key element of identity for many citizens, but also provides a framework ideally suited to foster creativity and innovations.
+The great variety of regional culinary traditions that have developed across Europe over the centuries ensure that the Food and Drink Sector is deeply embedded in society.
+The sector profits from a high-quality science ecosystem in the food, nutrition, sustainability and related areas formed by top level industry players, academic and research institutions.
+These have a proven capacity to carry out ground-breaking research and development activities of real consequence.
 Through this industrial and science ecosystem, the sector is supplied with a well-educated workforce that is highly motivated.
 Europe is also very much a leader in the development and implementation of effective regulations to ensure that its food supply is of the highest safety and quality.
 In this respect, the continent also benefits from its excellent scientific and educational base.

-The ability to combine high standards with diverse and interesting food and drink products makes the European food sector competitive and its products very desirable around the world.
+The ability to combine high standards with diverse and interesting food and drink products makes the European Food and Drink Sector competitive and its products very desirable around the world.
 With a clear focus on health and safety, the European food system is capable of formulating new food solutions and ensuring that consumers have access to a balanced diet.

-Finally, through its diversity, the European food system is able to react and rise to new challenges, which is unlike the case in other, more "food-uniform" regions of the world.
+Finally, through its diversity, the European food system is able to react and rise to new challenges, which is not the case in other, more "food-uniform" regions of the world.

-It is also true that the sector has been suffering the effects of a substantial lack of consumer trust.
-There is an increasing perception that its players act somewhat "secretively" and that its activities do not always benefit consumers, but are mostly driven by a drive towards higher profits and lower costs.
-Moreover, the sector is increasingly thought to create products that do not effectively promote health - and in some cases even contribute to the development of noncommunicable diseases.

-It is also true that failures leading to food safety incidents and outbreaks also contribute to a diminished trust on the part of the consumer.
+Yet, the sector has been suffering the effects of a substantial lack of consumer trust.
+There is an increasing perception that its actions can be less than transparent and do not always benefit consumers but are mostly driven by a desire for higher profit.
+Moreover, the sector is generally thought to create products that do not effectively promote health - and in some cases even contribute to the development of noncommunicable diseases.
+In addition, failures leading to food safety incidents and outbreaks also contribute(d) to a diminished trust on the part of the consumer.

 The development of an unfavourable opinion towards the sector is often amplified by a (social) media environment emphasizing a disconnect between the interests of consumers and the activities of food manufacturers.
-Social media empowers consumers to communicate with each other in a fast and efficient way regardless of the time and location, with all input having an equal status, and this often amplifies critical opinions.
-Rather than embracing social sciences to develop new ways to better understand the diverse needs and concerns expressed by consumers and involve consumers as active agents in food production, some sector players focus solely on the development of better technical solutions which consumers are likely to reject due to the trust issues described here.
-In general the sector lacks understanding of consumer behaviour and solutions that would support consumers' lifestyle changes and empower the consumer to make appropriate choices that benefit their well-being and health.
+Social media empowers consumers to communicate with each other in a fast and efficient way regardless of time and location, with all inputs having equal status, and this often amplifies critical or negative opinions.
+Rather than embracing social sciences to develop new ways to better understand the diverse needs and concerns expressed by consumers, and involve consumers as active agents in food production, some sector players focus solely on the development of better technical solutions which consumers are likely to reject due to the trust issues described here.
+In general, the sector lacks the deep understanding of what is happening in the consumer domain and how consumers' lifestyles evolve.
+This lack of understanding works as a barrier to finding solutions that support consumers' perception of value creation and empowers them to make choices that benefit well-being and health.

-As a consequence of these factors, the adoption rate of promising new approaches is low.
-This leads to a reluctance to invest in food research, even though such investment is urgently needed to create new food solutions for consumers.
+For these reasons, the rate of adoption of otherwise promising new processes is low.
+This leads to a reluctance to invest in food research, even though such investment is urgently needed to create new solutions for consumers.